Scopes in Koin Annotations

 The dependencies resolution from MyScopedComponent

-is accessing Koin root with MySingle
+is accessing the Koin root with MySingle

 instance, and MyOtherScopedComponent

-scoped instance from current "my_scope_name" scope.
+scoped instance from the current "my_scope_name" scope.

 Resolving outside a Scope with @ScopeId (since 1.3.0)

-You may need to resolve a component from another scope, that is not directly accessible to your scope.
-For this you need to tag your dependency with @ScopeId
+You may need to resolve a component from another scope that is not directly accessible to your scope.
+For this, you need to tag your dependency with @ScopeId

 @Factory